BenTaylorPublic/screeps/README.md

 ```
 ### Long term:
 ```
+Claim creeps don't seem to come from the closest (was diagonal)
+    Maybe see if the getRoomLinearDistance returns 2 for diagonal room?

 Links
     Should be able to skip from stage 1.6 to 4.8 (skip caches) Should place links in this order